shivmgg/osd-doc/src/02_spec/07_modules/cdm/dbgregisters.rst

   * - 0x0201
     - ``CORE_REG_UPPER``
-    - Bit 0 contains MSB (most significant bit) of the corresponding SPR address in the CPU core.
+    - Bits [MSB:15]  (most significant bits) of the corresponding SPR address in the attached CPU core.

-  * - 0x8000 - 0xFFFF
+  * - 0x8000-0xFFFF
     - ``CDM_REG_ADDR``
-    - Bits [14:0] of the corresponding SPR address in the CPU core.
+    - Bits [31:0] of the corresponding SPR data in the attached CPU core.

 The address of the SPR (Special-Purpose Register) in the CPU core can be determined by the following operation: